Extended Scalar Particle Solutions in Black String Spacetimes with Anisotropic Quintessence: The emergence of dark phases in extended solutions

 In conclusion, in the limiting case of $\alpha_{\scaleto{Q}{5pt}}=1$, we examined examples in which there is no occurrence of dark phases in the original sense of the term.
 These \enquote{phases} are associated with real functions and are responsible for modifying the amplitude of radial solutions.
 In any case, we presented examples of the procedure for determining these functions.

-However, given the infinitesimally small intensity of the quintessence parameter $N_{\scaleto{Q}{5pt}} = N_{\scaleto{QL}{5pt}} - 1/l^{2}$, it becomes impractical to approach the problem numerically.
-For further clarification, we only need to recall that the difference (in magnitude) between $\overline{m}_{\phi}^{2}$ and $N_{\scaleto{QL}{5pt}}$ is on the order of $10^{87}$, which points to the ineffectiveness of numerical methods for this physical problem.
+However, given the infinitely small intensity of the quintessence parameter $N_{\scaleto{Q}{5pt}} = N_{\scaleto{QL}{5pt}} - 1/l^{2}$, it becomes impractical to approach the problem numerically.
+For further clarification, we only need to recall that the difference (in orders of magnitude) between $\overline{m}_{\phi}^{2}$ and $N_{\scaleto{QL}{5pt}}$ would be on the order of $10^{87}$, which points to the ineffectiveness of numerical methods for this physical problem.

 Our next, and final, analysis will be on the possible emergence of \emph{dark phases} in the horizonless scenario, with $\alpha_{\scaleto{Q}{5pt}}$ assuming the values $0,\,1/2,\,1$.
-Unlike the results from Section \ref{RWF_NH_All_Alpha_Q_Near}, our extended solutions can handle these cases.
+Unlike the results of Section \ref{RWF_NH_All_Alpha_Q_Near}, our extended solutions can handle these cases.